sendbird/sendbird-calls-android/README.md

         if (e == null) {
             if (query.hasNext() && !query.isLoading()) {
                 // query.next() can be called once more.
-                // if a user wants to fetch more call logs.
+                // If a user wants to fetch more call logs.
             }
         }
     }